lavanyaa28/OOPs-/README.md

 **Goal**	Simplify usage
 **Exposure**	Exposes essential features, hides details **Real-world analogy**		A car's steering system – you don't see the mechanism

+Question
+How to make attributes of a class read only?
+Answer
+With the use of final keyword